pyeventsourcing/eventsourcing/README.md

 events, including snapshots and logged messages, using a customizable cipher.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
-Included is an AES cipher strategy, by default in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key passed in at run time, and which generates a unique 16 byte initialization vector for each encryption.
+Included is an AES cipher strategy, by default in CBC mode with 128 bit blocksize, that uses a 16 byte encryption key, and which generates a unique 16 byte initialization vector for each encryption.
 In this cipher, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.